Answers to The Top Tax Questions

 Before you move to a state with no income taxes or with a reputation as a low-tax state, look closer.

 There are a variety of elements to state taxes.
 For example, a state with no income taxes may have higher property taxes than you are paying now – and those property taxes may vary within the state itself.
 The state may also have a higher sales tax.
-Small-business owners or owners of rental properties may be subject to state business income or excise taxes, even if the state does not have an individual income tax.
+Small-business owners or owners of rental properties may be subject to state business income or excise taxes, even if the state doesn’t have an individual income tax.

 If you’re retired or near retirement, there is another layer of considerations.
 For example, if you live in a state like Pennsylvania, you generally won’t pay any state taxes on your retirement income, including income from tax-deferred accounts like a 401(k), as well as pensions and Social Security.
 You may lose this benefit if you move, as most states do tax retirement income.
-Moreover, some states have estate or inheritance taxes while others don’t, so you need to consider your estate plan when moving.
+And some states have estate or inheritance taxes while others don’t, so you need to consider your estate plan when moving.

 Psst – don’t forget these

-It would be hard for us to write an article about tax season without a friendly reminder of these basic ways to help reduce your taxable income:
+Here’s a friendly reminder of these basic ways to help reduce your taxable income:

 This content recommends that you work with your financial planner who can partner with your CPA or tax professional.
 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
 Interested parties are strongly encouraged to seek advice from qualified tax and/or legal experts regarding the best options for your particular circumstances.
-Tax strategies is just one aspect of your overall financial plan.
+Tax strategies are just one aspect of your overall financial plan.